launchdarkly/ld-find-code-refs/README.md

 | `repoUrl` | The display url for the repository.
 If provided for a github or bitbucket repository, LaunchDarkly will attempt to automatically generate source code links.
 Example: `https://github.com/launchdarkly/ld-find-code-refs` | "" |
 | `commitUrlTemplate` | If provided, LaunchDarkly will attempt to generate links to your Git service provider per commit.
 Example: `https://github.com/launchdarkly/ld-find-code-refs/commit/${sha}`.
 Allowed template variables: `branchName`, `sha`.
 If `commitUrlTemplate` is not provided, but `repoUrl` is provided and `repoType` is not custom, LaunchDarkly will automatically generate links to the repository for each commit. | "" |
 | `hunkUrlTemplate` | If provided, LaunchDarkly will attempt to generate links to your Git service provider per code reference.
 Example: `https://github.com/launchdarkly/ld-find-code-refs/blob/${sha}/${filePath}#L${lineNumber}`.
 Allowed template variables: `sha`, `filePath`, `lineNumber`.
 If `hunkUrlTemplate` is not provided, but `repoUrl` is provided and `repoType` is not custom, LaunchDarkly will automatically generate links to the repository for each code reference.  | "" |

+Here's an example shell invocation of the `ld-find-code-refs` for one of LaunchDarkly's demo repositories, with the binary located in the current directory, with all options configured:

 ```shell
 ./ld-find-code-refs \